GraphScope/GART/README.md

 ./gart --user dbuser --password 123456
 ```

-The arguments of `--user` and `--password` is the user name and the password in the database.
+The arguments of `--user` and `--password` are the user name and the password in the database.

 The full usage of `gart` can be shown as: